-Figure 1-2 provides an example of the use of Governance Infrastructure within a Service Oriented Architecture.
-This guide allows you to investigate the governance role for each of these tools and identify how you can install, connect and configure all the pieces.
+Figure 1-2 provides an example of the use of governance infrastructure within Service Oriented Architecture.
+This guide provides information about the governance role for each of these tools and how you can install, connect and configure all the pieces.